vibhanshu-mishra/tsd-mcp/README.md

 └────────────────────────────┘
 ```

 The Node.js MCP server receives tool calls from Claude Desktop and passes commands to the C# bridge as a subprocess.
 The bridge connects to the running TSD instance via the official Remoting API and returns JSON results.
+The bridge also performs engineering interpretation, aggregating multiple Remoting API calls into higher-level engineering insights before returning structured JSON to Claude.

 ---